-The Safer Bexley Mark is a unique locally agreed accreditation Mark based on standards set by the Safe Network for the voluntary sector.
+The Safer Bexley Mark is a unique locally agreed accreditation Mark based on standards set by the Safe Network for the voluntary sector (now NSPCC).

 The standards aim to set a minimum level of practice consistent with operating a safe organisation and to ensure that work undertaken by VCS organisations with children and young people up to 18 years old:

 - Take appropriate responsibility for protecting children from abuse

 - Minimise as far as reasonably possible the risk that children will suffer serious accidental injury

 The assessment process for the SBM includes the completion of a self-assessment form developed by the NSPCC/Children England Safe Network and an audit/verification of relevant policies and procedures undertaken by the BVSC Children and Young People’s Officer

 The LADO works within the Council’s Children's Services and provides advice and guidance to employers and voluntary organisations that have concerns about a person working or volunteering with children and young people who may have behaved inappropriately or if information has been received that may constitute an allegation.